STROUD TOWNSHIP, PA

 Penalty rate is due December 1 through December 31st.

-All taxes must be paid by December 31 of the year of the billing or will be returned to the County Tax Claim Bureau.
+All taxes must be paid by December 31 of the year of the billing or will be turned over to the County Tax Claim Bureau.

 Taxes are payable to Tax Collector Wendy Bogart Shiffer, 1212